Funman2/specter-startos/README.md

 There you can install the prebuilt release package from the marketplace without building it.

-If you want to build Specter Wrapper youself, follow these steps:
+If you want to build Specter Wrapper yourself, follow these steps:

 ## Start9 Service Pre-Requisites